 - Chemical Peels: A chemical peel lightens discoloured skin tone by effectively reducing dark spots, facial blemishes, and tan.
 A dermatologist will exfoliate the damaged upper layers of your skin with a solution consisting of alpha hydroxy acids (AHAs).
-This will help you to get rid of the melanin build-up and will allow healthy tissues to appear on the upper layer.
-These peels are often used as a face lightening treatment.
+This will help you get rid of the melanin build-up and allow healthy tissues to appear on the upper layer.
+These peels are often used as a face-lightening treatment.

 - Products: Skin lightening products are indeed available easily today.
 These chemical-based products contain ingredients like retinol, glycolic acid, lactic acid, azelaic acid, hydroquinone, arbutin, and kojic acid.
-It helps lighten the colour of the skin and also reduces ageing spots, freckles, as well as stretch marks.
+It helps lighten the skin’s colour and reduces ageing spots, freckles, and stretch marks.
 However, some of these might lighten the skin but will not offer long-term permanent results.
-It is advisable to talk to your dermatologist before using these products as few of them can be hazardous to your skin and can cause long term side effects.
+It is advisable to talk to your dermatologist before using these products, as a few of them can be hazardous to your skin and can cause long-term side effects.

 - Laser Treatment: This treatment is also known as lasabrasion or laser peel.
 The treatment helps in effectively reducing concerns like dark spots, sun tanning, skin pigmentation, and dull skin.
-The dermatologist, while performing the laser treatment, will use a concentrated beam of light/laser to break down of melanin, hence minimise the build-up of melanin in the area targeted.
+While performing the laser treatment, the dermatologist will use a concentrated beam of light/laser to break down melanin, hence minimising the build-up of melanin in the targeted area.
 This treatment is safe for lightening the skin tone of both the face and specific body parts.